ansh-mangla/DNA-Sequence-Alignment/README.md

 ## Usage

-Using the code is very simple form the `from align.py import pairwise_alignment` and specify your sequences in the funciton.
+Using the code is very simple, `from align.py import pairwise_alignment` and specify your sequences in the funciton.

-Within the repo **data** folder is provided with some sample sequences to run in the **test.py**
+Within the repo **data** folder is provided with some sample sequences to run in the **test.py** .

 ## Algorithm Details